w3c/wai-media-guide/captions.md

 * Captions are one or two rows. ?? character length

 * Put a new sentence on a new line.
-(Except in some cases where a sentence is represented in different scenes.)

 * If you need to break a sentence into multiple segments, break it at a logical phrase.